-It was financed by \$35 million in bonds - in 1930s dollars.
+The Golden Gate was, in fact, financed by \$35 million in bonds - in 1930's dollars.

-But these bonds sat unpurchased for several years because, as we all know, 1930 came just one year after the 1929 crash of the stock market and the start of the Great Depression.
+But those bonds sat unpurchased for several years because, as we all know, 1930 came just one year after the 1929 crash of the stock market and the start of the Great Depression.